An "Account" in the XRP Ledger represents a holder of XRP and a sender of transactions.

 There is not a dedicated "create account" transaction.
 The Payment transaction automatically creates a new account if the payment sends enough XRP to a mathematically-valid address that does not already have an account.
 This is called funding an account, and creates an AccountRoot entry in the ledger.
 No other transaction can create an account.

 Caution: Funding an account does not give you any special privileges over that account.
 Whoever has the secret key corresponding to the account's address has full control over the account and all XRP it contains.
 For some addresses, it's possible that no one has the secret key, in which case the account is a black hole and the XRP is lost forever.

 The typical way to get an account in the XRP Ledger is as follows:

 Generate a key pair from a strong source of randomness and calculate the address of that key pair.
-(For example, you can use the wallet_propose method to do this.)

 Have someone who already has an account in the XRP Ledger send XRP to the address you generated.

 For example, you can buy XRP in a private exchange, then withdraw XRP from the exchange to the address you specified.

 Caution: The first time you receive XRP at your own XRP Ledger address, you must pay the account reserve (currently 10 XRP), which locks up that amount of XRP indefinitely.
 In contrast, private exchanges usually hold all their customers' XRP in a few shared XRP Ledger accounts, so customers don't have to pay the reserve for individual accounts at the exchange.
 Before withdrawing, consider whether having your own account directly on the XRP Ledger is worth the price.